Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Discussion

 \section{Discussion}

 Our analysis of encrypted Matter traffic shows that, although encrypted at the application layer, \textit{Read}, \textit{Write}, \textit{Invoke}, and \textit{Report} transactions remain identifiable, along with all constituent packet types.
 By Matter's design choice, the packet structure and use of AES-CCM generates consistent and repeatable packet lengths.
 As shown in Sect.~\ref{sec:results_RQ1}, these patterns expose distinct fingerprints based on the length and direction for each packet type.
 Therefore, even with encrypted payloads, a passive eavesdropper can still infer device functionality from observable traffic characteristics.
-Similarly, all devices of the same type (e.g., lighting, lock, and plug appliances) exhibit repeatable behavior.
+Moreover, all devices of the same type (e.g., lighting, lock, and plug appliances) exhibit repeatable behavior.
 Although created by different manufacturers, Matter's interoperability-centered design enforces the use of the same clusters for end devices with similar feature sets.
 Therefore, the same command issued by a controller results in the generation of encrypted traffic with matching length characteristics across all devices of that type.
 Using these consistent patterns, we fingerprinted devices based on the characteristics identified in Table~\ref{tab:patterns}.
-Moreover, because each command generates a distinct packet length per device type, an eavesdropper can map encrypted traffic directly to command names.
+Furthermore, because each command generates a distinct packet length per device type, an eavesdropper can map encrypted traffic directly to command names.
 This mapping enables the construction of a detailed timeline of interactions, where commands can be explicitly identified despite encryption.
-Overall, we show that, using only encrypted traffic, an eavesdropper can determine the device type, identify ongoing interactions, and in some cases even infer which controller manages the device.
+Thus, using only encrypted traffic, an eavesdropper can determine the device type, identify ongoing interactions, and in some cases even infer which type of controller manages the device.
+These findings represent a significant breach of users' privacy.